 At Medovate he is responsible for managing the quality management system and regulatory strategies by ensuring they comply and the products meet clinical needs.

-He talks us through his busy role as a QA/RA Manager at Medovate.
+He talks us through his busy role as Head of QA/RA at Medovate.

 What does a 'typical' day involve for you?